tchoopojcharoen/Multi-Depot-Traffic-Management/docs/howtouse.rst

           :alt: Alternative text
           :align: center

-      After all the edges are created, User must click on 'OK' button in the main window to proceed to next step.
+      After all the edges are created, users must click on 'OK' button in the main window to proceed to next step.

-  7. Step3, In the main window will show data that created from Step2 which are amount of total depot and total customer.
-In this step, user have to input the data about the user's desired environment by click on 'Input Data' button to open input-window.
+  7. Step3: The main window will show data that created from Step2 which consists of amount of total depots and total customers.
+In this step, users have to input the data about the user's desired environment by clicking on 'Input Data' button to open an "input-window".

       There are 4 part of input data :

-        - Maximum vehicle for each depot (Amount of maximum vehicle for each depot are equaled)
+        - Maximum number of vehicle for each depot (Amount of maximum vehicle for each depot are equaled)
         - Maximum load of vehicle (All vehicle load are equaled)
         - Route duration (Default is 0)
         - Demand (Demand for each customer point)